-- ➤ Take note of the different step heights and make certain that the ground is firm and even when exiting. - Do not grease or lubricate the pivot bearing and joints of the entrance step (see chapter 11).
+- ▶ Take note of the different step heights and make certain that the ground is firm and even when exiting. - Do not grease or lubricate the pivot bearing and joints of the entrance step (see chapter 11).

-- The button to operate the entrance step is located on the inside of the vehicle in the area of the conversion door. - ▷ If the entrance step is not retracted and locked in place correctly, a red indicator lamp lights up on the dashboard when the ignition is switched on. - > Follow the warning notice on the entrance step.
+- The button to operate the entrance step is located on the inside of the vehicle in the area of the conversion door. - ▷ If the entrance step is not retracted and locked in place correctly, a red indicator lamp lights up on the dashboard when the ignition is switched on.